grafana/tempo/docs/sources/tempo/troubleshooting/long-running-traces.md

 `rootless_trace_flushed_to_wal` reason to know when a trace is flushed to the wall without a root trace.

-Additional `reason` fields are available for discovery with the following query.
+You can use `reason` fields for discovery with this query:

 ```
 sum(rate(tempo_warnings_total{}[5m])) by (reason)